cp-algorithms/cp-algorithms/src/geometry/nearest_points.md

 The solution to this equation, as is known, is $T(n) = O(n \log n).$

 So, we proceed on to the construction of the algorithm.
 In order to come to an effective implementation of the merge stage in the future, we will divide the set of points into two subsets, according to their $x$-coordinates: In fact, we draw some vertical line dividing the set of points into two subsets of approximately the same size.
-Is is convenient to make such a partition as follows: We sort the points in the standard way as pairs of numbers, ie.:
+It is convenient to make such a partition as follows: We sort the points in the standard way as pairs of numbers, ie.:

 $$p_i < p_j \Longleftrightarrow (x_i < x_j) \lor \Big(\left(x_i = x_j\right) \wedge \left(y_i < y_j \right) \Big) $$